Resource-efficient equivariant quantum convolutional neural networks: Quantum convolutional neural networks and equivariance

-The equivariant QNN can be designed in several ways~\cite{Meyer2023-vx, Nguyen2022-go}, such as the twirling, nullspace, and Choi operator methods, which have been applied to various QNN models.
+The equivariant QNNs can be designed using several methods applicable to various QNN models, including the twirling method, the null space method, and the Choi operator method~\cite{Meyer2023-vx, Nguyen2024-nt}.
 In QCNNs, however, the pooling layers generally break spatial symmetries (e.g., translation, rotation, and inversion of qubit positions) by discarding some qubits in the middle of the circuit, which prevents the straightforward implementation of spatially equivariant QCNNs.
-To circumvent such difficulties, a randomized technique was introduced to impose the spatial equivariance of the pooling layer~\cite{Nguyen2022-go}.
+To circumvent such difficulties, a randomized technique was introduced to impose the spatial equivariance of the pooling layer~\cite{Nguyen2024-nt}.
 This technique randomly chooses which qubits to discard in each pooling layer for each measurement shot based on a given symmetry.
 For example, for translational symmetry $T$ (e.g., $T\ket{10\cdots0}=\ket{010\cdots0}$), the equivariance is achieved by randomly choosing which to discard even- or odd-numbered qubits every measurement shot.
 Then, the quantum operation for an input $\rho$ is given by $\rho \to (U_\text{e} \rho U_\text{e}^\dag + U_\text{o} \rho U_\text{o}^\dag)/2$, where $U_\text{e(o)}$ is the unitary operation acting on the even-(odd-)numbered qubits after the pooling layer with $TU_\text{e} T^\dag = U_\text{o}$ [see Fig.~\ref{fig: illust} (b)].
 In other words, the randomized technique classically mixes the multiple QCNNs to ensure the equivariance.